DinoChiesa/ApigeeEdge-Java-WsSec-Signature/README.md

 ## License

-This material is copyright 2018 Google Inc.  and is licensed under the [Apache 2.0 License](LICENSE).
+This material is copyright 2018 Google LLC.  and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.